Skip to Content

 Instructions

-• Combine dried chickpeas, one teaspoon of kosher salt, one teaspoon of baking soda, and about 2 quarts of water in a large mixing bowl.
+• Combine dried chickpeas, 1 teaspoon kosher salt, 1 teaspoon baking soda, and about 6 cups of water in a large bowl.
 Cover and soak overnight (at least 12 hours).

-• Drain and rinse the chickpeas and transfer half of the chickpeas to a food processor fitted with a metal blade.
-Add ½ teaspoon baking soda, 2 teaspoons of baking powder, 1 teaspoon of kosher salt, and the ground spices.
-Process for 1 minute, scraping down the sides with a silicone spatula as needed.
+• Drain and rinse the soaked chickpeas.
+Add half to a food processor fitted with a metal blade along with ½ teaspoon baking soda, baking powder, 1 teaspoon kosher salt, and the ground spices.
+Process for 1 minute, scraping down the sides as needed.

 • Remove the falafel mixture from the fridge.
-Add the lemon juice, zest, and remaining ½ teaspoon of baking soda, and stir to combine.
-Then, form the mixture into ½-inch to 1-inch balls or use a cookie scoop to release the falafels directly over the oil so it doesn't splash, as an alternative to forming the balls beforehand.
+Stir in the lemon juice, zest, and remaining ½ teaspoon baking soda.
+Form into ½–1-inch balls by hand or use a cookie scoop.

-• Transfer the falafel balls to the wire rack.
-Let the oil return to temperature, and repeat with the rest of the falafel mixture.
+• Transfer the falafel balls to a wire rack and let the oil return to temperature before frying the remaining batches.

 Assemble the Gyros:

-• Warm the pita on a grill panskillet, or rimmed baking sheet.
+• Warm the pitas on a grill panskillet, or rimmed baking sheet.

-• Start by spreading tahini yogurt sauce onto the pita, layer on the veggies, and top it with a few homemade falafels.
-Enjoy!
+• Add a spoonful of tahini yogurt sauce onto the pita, layer on the veggies, and top it with a few homemade falafel.

 Notes